A complete guide to OCR Gateway GCSE Chemistry

 2. Memorise the required tests

-Tests for ions and gases are guaranteed marks if you have them memorised.
+Tests for ions and gases come up regularly – memorising them locks in those marks.
 Make flashcards for every cation, anion and gas test in the spec.
 Include the reagent, the observation, and any equations.
 Five minutes of recall a day for two weeks locks them in.

 3. Practise the six-mark questions out loud